Skip to content

 After mashing, the wort is filtered in the lauter tun or with a mash filter in order to separate the solids from the liquids.
 To extract the residual sugars during sparging, the mashed grains are rinsed with brewing water.
 Following this process, it is important to keep track of the wort concentration.
 This information is crucial for all further steps during the brewing process.

 Next, hops are added to the wort to give your beer its unique aroma, bitterness, and flavors.
 The number and type of hops you use will determine the final taste of your beer.
 The wort is then boiled in the kettle.
 Malt enzymes are deactivated in this stage, and undesired volatile aromas such as proteins and tannins are removed.
 The wort is concentrated to the original wort as the water level decreases during evaporation.
-When the boiling process is finished the wort is transferred into a whirlpool and let to rotate.
+When the boiling process is finished the wort is transferred into a whirlpool and left to rotate.
 The trub (remaining proteins and hops) is held back, and the clear wort can be poured out.

 Close-up of a smartphone showing the Brew Meister measurement screen, a tool for brewers to monitor beer density with EasyDens Digital Density Meter by Anton Paar.